bendtherules/bendtherules.github.com/posts/function-name-binding.md

 obj[sym].name // "[fn3]"
 ```

 Case A4  - Method syntax `{ fn4(){}, }` is also quite interesting, because it looks somewhere between a named function expression and a function declaration.
 We can safely conclude that `obj.fn4.name = "fn4`.
-What about name binding?
+But, what about name binding?
+Well, turns out it does NOT get any special internal name binding ("Redefined during call"), on

 # Misc